 Marinas and the boating industry have been around for a long time.
 While the history and heart of each unique marina remain central to its existence, it is crucial that marinas transition into the age of technology in order to remain competitive.

-The Dockwa Connect Analytics package was created for this very reason, and seeks to facilitate organized marinas, which ultimately leads to an overall better experience for boaters and marinas alike.
+The Dockwa Pro analytics and revenue reporting was created for this very reason, and seeks to facilitate organized marinas, which ultimately leads to an overall better experience for boaters and marinas alike.

 By: Adrian Mott